Calandrinon/Assembly/README.md

-# Tools for Computer System Architecture lab
+# Tools For x86 Assembly Windows Lab (Running On Linux)
 Some tools for the computer system architecture lab and a bash script written by me to automate the assembling process for Linux with wine.

 Run the script "script" from the folder /npp/.
 Usage: